dreamcode-ng/dreamcode-website/src/assets/posts/en/2025-Abr-monorepos-software-development.md

 ## Monorepos: A viable solution or a risk to consider?

 Despite the many benefits monorepos offer, there are also challenges to be mindful of.
 As the repository grows in size, performance and resource management issues may arise, making the monorepo model unsuitable for all organizations.
-It's essential to have advanced repository management tools, such as Bazel or Nx, to ensure performance remains optimal as the codebase scales.
+It's essential to have advanced repository management tools, such as **Bazel or Nx**, to ensure performance remains optimal as the codebase scales.

 According to **TechCrunch**, the monorepo model is gaining popularity in the industry, especially among companies managing large volumes of code and seeking to improve the efficiency of their development processes.
 However, organizations must carefully assess whether they have the infrastructure and tools needed to fully leverage this approach.